Marketing for accountants: 15 easy tips for 2022

-If you’re starting a podcast, you may as well go into promoting your business on YouTube and other social media outlets.
+If you’re starting a podcast, you may as well go into promoting your business on YouTube and other social media sites.

 YouTube offers you a comprehensive ad manager tool, allowing you to structure ad campaigns tailored to your target audience for a few dollars.

-YouTube offers you a method to target people in your area, looking for accounting services.
+YouTube offers you a method to target people in your area, looking for an accounting business.
 As a result, every time a prospect watches a YouTube video, the platform plays your ad in the beginning before it starts.

 Implementing CRM (Customer Relationship Management) software is a great way to track your clients’ lifetime value and manage your content marketing campaigns.
 A CRM lets you input all the relevant client details, helping you track previous engagements with clients.